mgeeky/RedWarden/README.md

 ## Customization

-You can easily customize the proxy and rewrite the requests/responses or save something to the files.
+You can easily customize the proxy and modify the requests/responses or save something to the files.
 The ProxyRequestHandler class has 3 methods to customize:

 * request_handler: called before accessing the upstream server